leandroberetta/mimik/README.md

 ## Usage

-Mimik can be instanced many times to create a mesh, each instance needs some information to work and to communicate with others instances.
+Mimik can be instanced many times to create a mesh, each instance needs some configuration to work and to communicate with other instances.

 The easiest way to deploy an instance is with a Helm chart, but before, a ConfigMap with the endpoints configuration needs to be created in the same namespace where the Mimik instance will be deployed: